 To break through the mental block, Mekenna decided to complete a 52-week photo challenge.
 Her husband was deployed for nine months, and she had an injury from an ultramarathon, preventing her from running.
 It was the time.

 “I started going out with my camera at least one time a week,” Mekenna shares.
-“Eventually, I was going out maybe three to seven times a week.
+“Eventually, I was going out between three and seven days a week.
 Sometimes twice a day.
-I go out at sunrise or sunset, and go for a midday walk, and I’d always bring my camera.”
+I’d go out at sunrise or sunset, and then for a midday walk, and I’d always bring my camera.”
 Mekenna actively reminded herself how fortunate she was to be in Coronado and to take advantage of it.
 “I went to the Coronado Flower Show, brought my camera, and started looking at Coronado differently.
-Looking at the people that are part of Coronado and the businesses that are part of Coronado, the beauty of all of it.”
+Looking at the people that are part of Coronado, the businesses that are part of Coronado, and the hidden beauty in everything that felt achingly familiar.”

 While there are many indisputably beautiful backdrops in Coronado, like the Ferry Landing, the San Diego skyline, and Hotel del Coronado, that’s not where you’ll find Mekenna.